A Gift from the Integration of Discriminative and Diffusion-based Generative Learning: Boundary Refinement Remote Sensing Semantic Segmentation: Discussion

-When semantic patches exhibit partial segmentation omissions or commissions, yet correct patch regions can only infer localized information through semantic adjacency relations, our method only correct the relevant local semantics.
-Fig.~\ref{fig9} showcases partial semantic patch restoration. (i) In (a-2), the majority of the non-cultivated land within the ROI were misclassified.
-Although scattered background patches activated the farmland boundary continuity patterns learned by the model from the farmland dataset, this was insufficient to support complete reconstruction of the patch width.
-Consequently, the optimization could only refine the slender structure of the non-cultivated land. (ii) In (b-2), there are only a few road semantic patches at the bottom of the ROI.
-The road geometric patterns learned by the model during training can geometrically correct this area but are insufficient to infer the length information of the road. (iii) In (c-2), building patches in the ROI were misclassified as background.
-The building area in the image was under construction, with texture features significantly different from surrounding buildings, making it difficult for the model to identify incorrect patches by comparing the image with rough labels. (iv) In (d-2), low-rise buildings on the left side of the ROI region were misclassified as impervious surfaces due to radiometric distortion caused by shadow interference from adjacent high-rise structures on the right.
+When semantic patches exhibit partial segmentation omissions or commissions, yet correct patch regions can only infer localized information through semantic adjacency relations, our method only corrects the relevant local semantics.
+Fig.~\ref{fig8} showcases partial semantic patch restoration. (i) In (a-2), the rough label exhibits massive segmentation omissions in the ROI road area.
+Although learned geometric continuity priors successfully connected fragmented patches longitudinally into a complete linear structure, the scarcity of lateral information constrained accurate width inference.
+Consequently, the optimization achieved topological connectivity repair but failed to fully restore the original width, resulting in a partial repair efficacy of $IoU_{imp} = 47.95\%$. (ii) In (b-2), there are only a few road semantic patches at the bottom of the ROI.
+The road geometric patterns learned by the model during training can geometrically correct this area but are insufficient to infer the length information of the road. (iii) In (c-2), the impervious surface in the ROI was misclassified as a building.
+Its high spectral similarity to adjacent buildings prevented semantic correction.
+Therefore, the model was limited to local geometric refinement. (iv) In (d-2), low-rise buildings on the left side of the ROI region were misclassified as impervious surfaces due to radiometric distortion caused by shadow interference from adjacent high-rise structures on the right.
 The model could correct the misclassified patches on the right through image and coarse label comparison, but the shadow-affected areas on the left side remained uncorrected.